 Federal prosecutors urged the jury set to begin deliberations Thursday morning to convict Stone on charges he lied to Congress about a back channel to WikiLeaks head Julian Assange during the 2016 election.
 The government has built its case against Stone by saying the defendant lied because “the truth looked bad for Donald Trump.”

-“I know we live in a world nowadays…where you can find your own truth,” Assistant U.S. Attorney Michael Marando said.
-“But in our institutions of self-governance, committee hearings, courts of law where people are under oath and have to testify, truth still matters.”
+“However, in our institutions of self-governance, courts of law or committee hearings, where people under oath have to testify, truth still matters,” the prosecutor said.

 The closing statement unfolded just down the street from Capitol Hill on Wednesday where televised impeachment hearings were underway, with career diplomats testifying that Trump pressured Ukraine to interfere in the 2020 presidential election.